Nikau Spur dominant at Eagle Farm

 She's back!
 BONNY LASS (Super Easy) adds another stakes win to her already impressive resume!
 A last start winner of the Gr.3 Cambridge Breeders' Stakes, Bonny Lass picked up right where she left off with a win in the Gr.3 Sweynesse Stakes at Rotorua this afternoon.

-to her breeder Sandy Moore and the Social Racing ownership group.
+Bonny Lass was born and raised at Hallmark and is by our resident sire Super Easy.
+Congrats to her breeder Sandy Moore and the Social Racing ownership group.
 A masterful training performance by Richardson Racing Stables.

 Bonny Lass as a foal with dam Posh Bec